Nicholas Hedges

 This fits in nicely with the idea of reimagining the past, where those who lived are obviously missing and what we are left with is a fragment from which we have to build an imagined view of the past to stand in front of.

-Filed Under: Photography, Present Empathy
+Filed Under: Backdrops

 © Nicholas Hedges 2024